Fidella (Porter) Sanders

 Fedella, age 32, keeping house, born IN

-(Thomas born Indiana and Fannie and Caroline were born in Kentucky after the census was taken in Terre Haute in 1870.)
+(Thomas was born after the census was taken in Terre Haute in 1870.)

 In the 1900 census, Charles 70, and Fidella, 64, were living on their farm located between Cromwell and Select, with their youngest daughter Caddie, age 24, still living at home.
 They had been married 43 years.